 Diesel now requires mutable access to the Connection

 to perform any database interaction.
-The following changes are required for all usages of any Connection
+The following changes are required

 type: